IDinsight/mosaiks/README.md

     df_featurised
     ```

-    The above code executes a default run of the get_features function which executes the featurisation in parallel using Dask.
+    The above code executes a default run of the get_features function, which executes the featurisation in parallel using Dask.

 4. **Run get_features without dask**

     It is possible that you want to implement your own parallelisation without dask.
-For that, you could do a non-parallelised run of the function across your own paralllelisation logic (through code or cloud):
+For that, you could do a non-parallelised run of the function across your own parallelization logic (through code or cloud):

     ```python
     df_featurised = get_features(